 - Growth through mastery

-When you are estimating, it is extremely important that you do so in a relative way rather than in an absolute way.
-Have a look at these three cubes, for instance.
-I can't tell you anything about them absolutely, other than that they are cubes.
-But I can tell you that the cube on the furthest right seems to be the largest and the one on the furthest left seems to be the smallest.
+When you're estimating, it's extremely important that you do so in a relative way rather than an absolute way.
+Have a look at these three cubes for instance.
+I can't tell you anything about them absolutely, other than, they're cubes.
+But I can tell you that the cube on the furthest right seems to be the largest one, and the one on the farthest left seems to be the smallest.
 I can even say that the biggest cube seems to be about four times as large as the smallest one.
-It is easy for me to estimate the cube size relative to each other but if you asked me how much the smallest cube weighed absolutely in kilos or pounds, I don't have the information to tell you this.
+It's easy for me to estimate the cube size relative to each other, but if you ask me how much the smallest cube weighed, absolutely in kilos or pounds, I don't have the information to tell you this.
 All I can say is that it looks about four times less than the biggest cube.
-We can easily apply this relative estimation to our user stories.
-We can discuss a project, compare it with what we have done before, and estimate how large it is based on this.
+We can easily apply this relative estimation to our requirements.
+We can discuss a project, compared with the work we've done before and estimate how large it is based on this.

-Okay.
-So, the question is about relative estimation versus absolute estimation.
-Well, if I was to put before you ten people of different sizes, different body masses, and asked you to estimate their body mass, you wouldn't be able to do that with any degree of precision, and there is a reason for that.
-The human... humans aren't designed to be able to determine with any degree of precision people's body mass, and that is because you would have to take into consideration their height, which again, is difficult, to estimate visually their weight and then compute that into a body mass estimate.
-But if I were to ask you to sort of grade every single person of those ten people in terms of their average body size, in terms of small, medium, large, you would be able to do that, and that is because people can, you know, are able to make those kind of estimates because it doesn't require precision.
+Okay, so the question is about relative estimation versus absolute estimation.
+Well, if I was to brought before you 10 people of different sizes, different body matters, and asked you to estimate their body mass, wouldn't be able to do that with any degree of precision and there's a reason for that.
+Humans aren't designed to be able to, tap in with any degree of precision, people's body mass, and that is because you have to take into consideration the height, and it's difficult to estimate that, you know, visually their weight and then complete that into a body mass estimate.
+But if I were to ask you to, sort of grade, every single person of those 10 people in terms of their average body size in terms of small, medium, large, you would be able to do that, and that is because people can, you know, are able to make those kinds of estimates, because it doesn't require precision.